doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

     private $file;

-Additional fields can be mapped in GridFS documents like any other, but metadata fields set by the driver (e.g. ``length``) should be mapped with `@NotSaved`_ so as not to inadvertently overwrite them.
-Some metadata fields, such as ``filename`` may be modified and do not require `@NotSaved`_.
+Additional fields can be mapped in GridFS documents like any other, but metadata fields set by the driver (e.g. ``length``) should be mapped with the ``NotSaved`` option so as not to inadvertently overwrite them.
+Some metadata fields, such as ``filename`` may be modified and do not require ``NotSaved``.
 In the following example, we also add a custom field to refer to the corresponding User document that created the file.

 .. code-block:: php